lightec-xyz/chainark/example/README.md

 ## The proving task

-Now we want to prove that following the above hashing computation rule, a hash value of `a1ac83d0e18e0845ced8bcd71be011c011c8cde038b3aa98e4407fe5584acd7e` could be computed starting from the data identified by the `genesis ID` of `843d12c93f9079e0d63a6101c31ac8a7eda3b78d6c4ea5b63fef0bf3eb91aa85`.
+Now we want to prove that following the above hashing computation rule, a hash value of `ad057c8b077361d9f5673d5faa0bf4f6c5013bb5fb745339042329976637a705` could be computed starting from the data identified by the `genesis ID` of `843d12c93f9079e0d63a6101c31ac8a7eda3b78d6c4ea5b63fef0bf3eb91aa85`.

-To do this, we first need to generate all the `unit` proofs, that is, we need a ZK-proof from a data item (`hash || "chainark example"`) to an ID (`hash`) for all the IDs from genesis to the one under question. `UnitCircuit` is implemented in the [app_types.go](./app_types.go).
-Besides unit circuit definition, a main function is defined to generate the unit proofs.
+To do this, we first need to generate the `unit` proofs, that is, we need a ZK-proof from a data item (`hash || "chainark example"`) to an ID (`hash`) for all the IDs from genesis to the one under question. `UnitCircuit` is implemented in the [unit/core/circuit.go].
+For demonstration, 4 types unit circuits are defined, each handle 8/4/2/1 hash iteration.
+Besides unit circuit definition, a main function in unit/unit.go is defined to generate the unit proofs.

 Then we also need to create main functions to output the genesis and recursive proofs.
-The genesis circuit verifies the first two unit proofs, building the initial chain structure starting from the chosen genesis ID.
+The genesis circuit verifies the first unit proof, building the initial chain structure starting from the chosen genesis ID.
 The recursive circuit verifies first a genesis proof or a recursive proof, then a unit proof.
 The proof generated from the recursive circuit could be used to verify the existence of a chain from the genesis ID to the one under question.

 ## Under the hook